 "We are anxious to move forward," he said, saying the license sales would bring revenue to the township.

 East Gate does not want to stop the sale of the licenses, it just wants them to be made available to other restaurants, Huber said.

 The town is allowed to sell up to six licenses, but the mall is only interested in four.
-If a fifth or sixth license were sold, the owner would have to wait three years to use it.
+If a fifth or sixth license were sold, Coleman said, the owner would have to wait three years to use it.
 The court, however, could change that.

 Contact Jan Hefler at 856-779-3224 or email@example.com or @JanHefler on Twitter.
 Read her blog at www.philly.com/BurlcoBuzz